npct/pct-shiny/Server.md

 ## Configuration

-It's a Debian Jessie setup, haproxy at the front end with shiny-server at the back end.
+It's a Debian Buster setup, haproxy at the front end with shiny-server at the back end.
 Systemd runs all the shiny-servers with their configuration in /etc/shiny-server and /etc/systemd/system.
 The shiny-server-N files are built by script

 ```
  /usr/local/sbin/deploy-shiny <no-of-shiny-servers>